 - 43% of Ohio households receiving SNAP benefits in 2015 contained children under 18.

-- The average Ohio household receiving SNAP benefits lived at 63% of the poverty line in 2015, which amounted to $12,467 for a family of three.
+- The average Ohio household receiving SNAP benefits lives at 61% of the poverty line, which amounted to $12,456 for a family of three.

 Want to learn more about the Supplemental Nutrition Assistance Program?
 Click here to read more about households that receive SNAP benefits across the United States or click here if you or someone you know is struggling to pay for food.

 In 2017 the poverty threshold (as defined by the U.S. Census Bureau) for a family of three was $20,420 for one year.

 - More than one in six (14.6%) Ohioans lived in poverty in 2016.
 This is the lowest poverty rate Ohio has seen since 2008 (the first full year of the recession), when poverty was at 13.4%.

 - Poverty remained high in Cuyahoga County, with 18.1% of residents falling below the poverty line in 2016.